 At Patty’s Restaurant, there is something for everyone, from eggs and pancakes to specially crafted benedicts.
 Check out the best breakfast in town!
 They are open 7 days a week so if you aren’t able to make breakfast, go try their lunch specials that change daily!
 You won’t regret it!

 499 Bantam Rd., Litchfield

 You’ll find a nice choice of homemade ice cream flavors at this retro style parlor.
 Delicious ice cream cakes.

-Located in the former Litchfield jail, this new addition to the community offers the finest array of breads, cakes, scones, and fantastic cookies.
+Housed in the former Litchfield jail, it offers the finest array of breads, cakes, scones, and cookies.

 The Dutch Epicure Shop is known region-wide for their European style pastries, breads, cookies and cakes made on the premises, German meats and sausages, Dutch and European cheeses, various fine teas, jams, chocolates from all over Europe, and of course Dutch food and Dutch groceries, this little shop couldn’t be more authentic or wonderful.
 Also to covet are their ever popular sandwich rolls, Prima Donna aged cheese, ham with rosemary and the bags of spaetzle, and mocha sticks.
 Their website provides video links showing how some of their culinary creations are made (when was the last time you whipped up a mean zuger kirsch torte?).
 To satisfy your craving for Dutch food, run, don’t walk, to this extraordinary shop.